-The Chief Financial Officer in collaboration with other appropriate personnel (including all executive staff), will determine who should be notified, and will, without delay, and taking into account the safety of the community, determine the content of the notification and initiate the notification system, unless issuing a notification will, in the professional judgment of responsible authorities, compromise efforts to assist a victim or to contain, respond to or otherwise mitigate the emergency.
+The Chief of Staff, in collaboration with other appropriate personnel (including all executive staff), will determine who should be notified, and will, without delay, and taking into account the safety of the community, determine the content of the notification and initiate the notification system, unless issuing a notification will, in the professional judgment of responsible authorities, compromise efforts to assist a victim or to contain, respond to or otherwise mitigate the emergency.

 Depending on the segments of the campus the notification will target, the content of the notification may differ.
 When appropriate, the content of the notification will be determined in consultation with local authorities.
-Also as appropriate, the notification will give guidance as to whether its recipients should shelter in place or evacuate their location.
+Also, as appropriate, the notification will give guidance as to whether its recipients should shelter in place or evacuate their location.

-The Director of Communications and Public Relations will direct the issuance of emergency notifications, which will be accomplished using one or more of the following means, depending on the nature of the threat and the segment of the campus community being threatened:
+The Associate Vice President for University Engagement will direct the issuance of emergency notifications, which will be accomplished using one or more of the following means, depending on the nature of the threat and the segment of the campus community being threatened:

-This warning will be communicated to students and employees via the University's mass notification software, E2 Campus.
+This warning will be communicated to students and employees via the University's mass notification software, E2 Campus, which notifies registered constituents via text, voice, email and social media.
 Students and employees may opt in to receive messages sent by the University to provide timely warnings and traffic flow or weather-related issues.
-Instructions to sign-up for this notification system may be found at www.Park.edu/mypark.
+The form to sign-up for this notification system may be found at www.Park.edu/mypark.
+After registering, please verify that you are signed up to the proper group(s) by selecting one or more of the campus centers.